 Most organizations fail to understand the importance of training their staff.
 Be it employee onboarding or any other formal training process, employees should be well-equipped to perform their tasks at work and achieve their goals.
 There should be a budget assigned at the start of the financial year that facilitates the training and development program.

 This training will help employees sharpen their skills, which will not only employee benefit them but also the organization.
 A well-organized and self-sufficient workforce is every organization’s dream, so pay for these courses that ignite imagination and spark curiosity, build confidence and lead to a high morale workforce.

 3. Recognize and reward employees to boost employee morale:

 Employee recognition and reward keep your workforce motivated.
 When, as a leader, you create an environment where good work is appreciated, employees feel empowered and take a personal interest in the tasks they are assigned to them.

 The purpose of employee recognition should be to reinforce what an organization wants an employee to do more.
 When an employee performs well make sure to applaud his/her hard work and achievements.

 4. Be open to feedback:

-Many organizations today, promote the open door policy, where an employee is free to express what they feel to their superiors or their reporting authority because they are open to feedback.
+Many organizations today, promote the open door policy, where an employee is free to express what they feel to their superiors or their reporting authority because they are open to continuous feedback.